daniel-slaugh/home/src/content/recipes/moms-orange-rolls.md

 Adding the whole wheat at this step lets it sponge so the finished rolls are more moist.
 Freshly grinding the whole wheat flower makes a world of difference in the end taste.
 If you can't grind your own, use the newest bag you can find.

 2. Let sit for about 15 minutes until foamy.
 Then stir in [[all-purpose flour (10 to 12 cups, as needed)]] until the texture is just right.
-The perfect texture is more stiff than soft (closer to pizza dough than bread dough).
 A good test is to touch it with you finger and it should still stick a little - but if you have oil on your finger, it doesn't stick.

 3. Spread the dough out with your hands into a rectangle about 1/4-inch thick.

 4. Spread the [[butter, softened]] evenly across the dough rectangle.
 The butter should be very soft but not runny.

-5. Mix [[orange zest]] and [[granulated sugar]] in a bowl.
+5. Mix [[orange zest]] and approximately [[granulated sugar]] in a bowl.
 Pour a generous layer of this sugar orange mix over the dough rectangle - you shouldn't be able to see the dough once you're done.

 6. Roll up tightly and slice into 1-inch pieces.
 Kitchen shears work great for this.